Do we love tea? I bet we all do, be it on cold mornings, clammy afternoons or balmy evenings.

 We wrote about these traditional foods here.

-Of course, you can accompany your cha khoo with your favourite sandwiches, biscuits, cookies, pastries and patties or what have you.
+Of course, you can accompany your cha khoo with your favorite sandwiches, biscuits, cookies, pastries and patties or what have you.
 It all goes.

 How does cha khoo help?
 I asked Kong Airiwansuk.